Two tax benefits are available to adoptive parents: the adoption credit and the adoption benefits exclusion.

 Other adoption costs

-For your expenses to qualify for either the adoption credit or the adoption benefits exclusion, all of these must apply:
+For your expenses to qualify for the credit or exclusion, both of these must apply:

 The adopted child must be under age 18 or disabled.